 Heathcote National Park on the other side of the Princes Hwy.

 Before you head out, make sure to read the

 swimming safety information

-.
+and check with the managing authority for any current change of conditions.
 Specific to this site, the managing authority warns that there

 are cliff edges along the walk, and to check fire danger warnings before heading out.

 The marker indicates the approximate location of Karloo Pool.